yardasol/2024-yardas-scipy/initial_submission.md

 the size of the userbase.
 To try to grow the userbase, I began to contribute features towards implementing an interface for an open-source alternative, and eventually became the maintainer of the software, driving design and development practices for the entire codebase.
-My poster will focus on what code sustainability looks like in practice developers of codes with budding communities.

-as well as discuss design decisions that were made, problems I ran into during the development process, and improvements made to the sustainability of the software.
-Finally I will show results comparing the two depletion solvers in the final implementation.
+My poster will focus on how I approached sustainbility in SaltProc, and specificaly how I used abstract classes to bring modularity to the code, how using input schema and documentation incereases ease of use for future users, and how I used GitHub Discussions to foster community with a forum for users to interact with developers.

 ## Description
 Neutron radiation in the fuel inside of a nuclear reactor induces nuclear